populationgenomics/team-docs/cgp-utils_config.md

 1. The cpg-utils repository contains a template config, [toml template](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/config-template.toml); this is loaded first and becomes the base config.
-2. For each additional config file in order, recursively update the base config with any new content.
-New content is added, and content with the exact same key is updated.
+2. For each additional config file in order, recursively update the base config with further content.
+New content is added, and content with the exact same key is updated/replaced.

 #### config loading example